Nepal has returned to normal after the recent protests. Book your trek with confidence.

 As mentioned earlier, the EBC trek is not just popular for its scenic adventure but will also offer you unique cultural immersion.
 Most of the people residing here are Sherpa, and they follow Buddhism.
 Exploring the remote village on the trail while interacting with locals helps you understand the daily life of local people.

 With this adventure, you will make your way through many traditional Sherpa villages.
 You can interact with the friendly locals and gain insight into their way of life.
-Villages like Namche Bazaar, Phakding, Tengboche, Dingboche, and Lukla offer vibrant markets and ancient monasteries, allowing you to experience the Sherpa people’s deep-rooted spiritual beliefs and customs.
+Villages such as Namche Bazaar, Khumjung, Khunde, Pangboche, Dingboche, and Pheriche offer vibrant markets and ancient monasteries, allowing you to experience the Sherpa people’s deep-rooted spiritual beliefs and customs.

 The Tengboche Monastery, one of the most important Buddhist sites in the region, is a key highlight of the trek.
 If your trek coincides with a local festival like Mani Rimdu, you may be lucky enough to witness the vibrant masked dances and ceremonies performed by monks, giving you a deeper appreciation of the Sherpa people’s spiritual practices.